Your AI keys, used by the agent — never seen by it.

 The dashboard never goes online

-It's a page your own Mac serves on 127.0.0.1, bound to loopback.
+Your machine serves it on 127.0.0.1, bound to loopback.
 No remote machine can reach it.
+Token-authed; DNS-rebind-defended.

 No backend